gatsbyjs/gatsby/docs/docs/gatsby-core-philosophy.md

 - actively reaching out and welcome new contributors
 - remembering how steep the learning curve can be
-- invest in community as a primary measure of success
+- investing in community as a primary measure of success

 #### Community is everything